katnastou/s800-revision-docs/index.md

 6. Relations __should not be interpreted as combinations__, on the contrary each annotated relation should be __valid on each own__ (e.g. _“A positively regulates the proteolytic degradation of B and that leads to the rapid depletion of B”_, should be annotated as _“A regulation_of_proteolysis B”_ and _“A negative_regulation B”_ and not the combination of relations _“A positive_regulation B”_ and _“A regulation_of_proteolysis B”_)
 7. __Co-immunoprecipitation__ can be used as an indicator of complex formation between two protein mentions
 8. _“A regulation_of_proteolysis B”_ does not necessarily imply _"A negative regulation of B"_, so this should be annotated with care
 9. Post-translational modifications should __not__ receive a binding annotation unless binding is clearly mentioned in context.
 PTMs imply transient interactions which will not be present in physical interaction databases, so they shouldn't be annotated as such.
-For an example of a corner case see [General examples](#general-examples-not-from-the-corpus)
+For an example of a corner case see [Specific examples](#specific-examples-discussed)
+10. The following are generally understood as implying _Complex formation_:
+  * consitutive association
+  * stable association
+11. The following are generally understood as __NOT__ implying _Complex formation_:
+  * synergize
+  * stabilize
+12. If __part of a protein/complex__ has the ability to __form a complex__, then the ability of the entire protein/complex to do the same can be extrapolated from that.
+13. _Domains_ and other parts of proteins should __NOT__ be annotated as _GGP_
+14. Subcellular localization is not annotated for _Complex formation_ even if the structure is made of proteins.

 ### Negation and speculation